erwann-lg/erwann-lg/README.md

 ## Hey there

-I'm currently spending most of my time either learning Vulkan and working on a smaller WebGL renderer.
+I'm currently spending most of my time either learning Vulkan and working on my WebGL renderer.
 I haven't uploaded much of anything on here yet, but am looking forward to.

-I have a small website [here](https://erwannleguilly.me/) which serves as a small portfolio.
+I have a small website [here](https://erwannleguilly.me/) which serves as a portfolio.

 If you want to reach me, please do so at [erwann.leguilly@free.fr](mailto:erwann.leguilly@free.fr).